s1lviu/s1lviu.github.io/_posts/2016-11-27-use-jquery-library-modules-angularjs-ng-include.md

 </pre>

-&nbsp;

-In the first place, the solution won&#8217;t worked, because the scripts was still loading asyncronously.
+In the first place, the solution won’t worked, because the scripts was still loading asyncronously.
 After that, I have setted

 <pre class="brush: jscript; title: ; notranslate" title="">async=false;</pre>